sasjs/core/README.md

 ## Breaking Changes

 We are currently on major release v4.
+Breaking changes should be marked with the [deprecated](https://www.doxygen.nl/manual/commands.html#cmddeprecated) doxygen tag.
 The following changes are planned when the next major (breaking) release becomes necessary:

 * (None as yet)